-Our College Counselors believe that the primary college preparation for freshmen is to make a successful adjustment to high school, doing well academically, and becoming involved in activities that interest them.
+We believe that the primary college preparation for freshmen is to make a successful adjustment to high school.
+This includes doing well academically and becoming involved in activities that interest them.
 For this reason, there is no college counseling programming directed solely at freshmen.
-Freshman students are welcome to come by the College Center (2nd floor of Student Services Building), and parents are welcome to call or email the college counselors if they have college planning questions.
+However, freshman students are welcome to come by the College Center (2nd floor of the Student Services Building), and parents are welcome to call or email the college counselors if they have college planning questions.

-Freshmen families are also welcome to take advantage of the following programs that are open to multiple grade levels at De La Salle, should they find them appropriate for their student and family:
+Freshmen families are also welcome to take advantage of the following programs that are open to multiple grade levels at De La Salle:

 - Student-Athlete College Night (October—in conjunction with the Athletic Department)

-- College Information for families of first-generation college bound students (also offered in Spanish) Offered in March every other year—will be offered spring 2019)
+- College Information for families of first-generation college-bound students (also offered in Spanish).
+This takes place in March every other year.

-- Planning Ahead to Pay for College (offered in March every other year—will be offered in spring 2020)
+- Planning Ahead to Pay for College (offered in March every other year)

 - September: College Application Night for Parents of Seniors